Kreyl/UsbHost/README.md

 PCB with MCU &amp; CC1101, with USB connector

 This project is for manupulating Ostranna devices from PC using radio This branch is for Magic Stick project.
-There are two devices in system, host and wand https://github.com/Kreyl/MagicStick Wand sends raw data from IMU to host and host may send commands to wand
+There are two devices in system, host and wand https://github.com/Kreyl/MagicStick.
+Wand sends raw data from IMU to host and host may send commands to wand.

 Protocol descrideb here (in Russian) https://docs.google.com/document/d/1Enq7OxXN71MnZqI4T44DpILLiYlTNmURxSFmcvyZTgg/edit List of commands in Russianhttps://docs.google.com/document/d/1xTNT9nXQbrqk0kijIyspimRIQRoJOtMbkZyYuiGS3eA/edit#heading=h.siqy2t4hsq6f